AvChilds/stock_market_analysis_prediction/README.md

 This folder contains 2 .ipynb files where data sourcing, cleaning and analysis of 2 macroeconomic factors - Consumer Price Index and Federal Reserve Interest Rate

 ### 5. ML_Predictive_Modelling ###
-This folder contains the Stock_Screening_Project ML & Predictive modelling file along with an exported .csv  results file which occurs during the execution of the Stock_Screening_Project code.
+This folder contains the Stock_Screening_Project.ipynb ML & Predictive modelling file, along with an exported .csv  results file which occurs during the execution of the Stock_Screening_Project code.
 The file contains "The Top 10 stocks which are likely to outperform the market".

 ### 6. cfgDSGroup5_Project_Documentation-Stock_Analysis_Prediction ###
 This .pdf project specification document details: